Table of Contents

 • Entertainment brokers connecting acts with venues or event organisers

-This licence covers the intermediary role — not execution.
-If you are producing the event or publishing the book, you need a different activity classification.
-The key regulatory touchpoints for this activity include the Dubai Culture and Arts Authority, Dubai Sports Council, and Dubai Film and TV Commission.
+This licence covers the intermediary role, not execution.
+If you produce the event or publish the book yourself, you need a different activity classification.
+The key regulatory touchpoints for this activity are the Dubai Culture and Arts Authority, Dubai Sports Council, and Dubai Film and TV Commission.

 Market Context: Why Dubai for Agency and Representation Work

-Dubai has deliberately positioned itself as the regional hub for entertainment, sports events, and media production.
-That positioning creates genuine commercial demand for professional agency and representation services — not peripheral demand, but structural demand tied to how the city operates.
+Dubai has deliberately set itself up as the regional hub for entertainment, sports events, and media production.
+That position creates real commercial demand for agency and representation services.
+It is not peripheral demand.
+It is structural demand tied to how the city operates.

-The UAE General Authority of Sports and Dubai Sports Council provide structured frameworks for sports agency activity, which gives professional agents a clear regulatory environment to operate within.
-The Dubai Film and TV Commission actively supports film and TV talent pipelines, making it a direct counterpart for agents working in screen production.
+The UAE General Authority of Sports and Dubai Sports Council provide structured frameworks for sports agency work.
+This gives agents a clear regulatory environment to operate in.
+The Dubai Film and TV Commission actively supports film and TV talent pipelines, so it is a direct counterpart for agents in screen production.

-According to Mordor Intelligence, the UAE entertainment and media market is on a sustained growth trajectory, projected to exceed USD 5 billion by 2027.
-For agents and agencies, that is a market worth entering with proper structure.
+According to Mordor Intelligence, the UAE entertainment and media market is on a steady growth path.
+It is projected to exceed USD 5 billion by 2027.
+For agents and agencies, that is a market worth entering with the right structure.

 Step-by-Step Licence Setup Guide

-The process is straightforward for most applicants.
-Complexity increases only where external regulatory approvals are required — typically for arts-related or sports-specific agency work.
+The process is simple for most applicants.
+It gets more complex only where external approvals are needed.
+This usually applies to arts-related or sports-specific agency work.

-Step 6 — Pay licence fees and collect your trade licence.
-Fee structures vary by jurisdiction and office configuration.
+Step 6 — Pay licence fees and collect your trade license

-Timeline: most straightforward applications complete within 5–10 working days.
-Applications requiring external regulatory approvals take longer.
-If your annual turnover exceeds AED 375,000, VAT registration with the Federal Tax Authority is required.
+Timeline: most simple applications complete within 5–10 working days.
+Applications that need external approvals take longer.
+If your annual turnover passes AED 375,000, you must register for VAT with the Federal Tax Authority.

 Mainland vs Free Zone: Key Differences